 2013 Volkswagen Tiguan Interior

 Reviewers say that the 2013 Volkswagen Tiguan offers a functional cabin that’s built with attractive, high-quality materials.
-The Tiguan’s spacious back seat and intuitive controls also win praise from test drivers, who note its clear gauges and user-friendly electronics.
-However, the Tiguan’s small size translates to less cargo space than SUVs like the Mazda CX-5.
+The Tiguan’s spacious back seat and intuitive controls also win praise from test drivers, who like its clear gauges and user-friendly electronics.
+However, the Tiguan’s small size means it has less cargo space than SUVs like the Mazda CX-5.

 - "The Tiguan has a well-finished, flexible interior.
 The front dash and its control modules are sleek and polished.
 Buttons for audio and climate control are straightforward and easy to use." -- Kelley Blue Book